curl/curl/docs/CHECKSRC.md

 - `UNUSEDIGNORE`: a checksrc inlined warning ignore was asked for but not used, that's an ignore that should be removed or changed to get used.

+### Extended warnings

+Some warnings are quite computationally expensive to perform, so they are turned off by default.
+To enable these warnings, place a `.checksrc` file in the directory where they should be activated with commands to enable the warnings you are interested in.
+The format of the file is to enable one warning per line like so: `enable <EXTENDEDWARNING>`

+Currently there is one extended warning which can be enabled:

+- `COPYRIGHTYEAR`: the current changeset hasn't updated the copyright year in the source file

 ## Ignore certain warnings

 Due to the nature of the source code and the flaws of the checksrc tool, there